JeffFessler/MIRT.jl/readme.md

 ## Compatibility

-Current version is tested with "latest" stable version of Julia (currently 1.8.3).
+Tested with Julia ≥ 1.12.
 Older tagged versions should work with older Julia versions.